 A Monumental Journey

 Idea

-The idea to honor the NBA founders began from a conversation between INBA past president Odell McGhee and NBA past president Evett L. Simmons in 2002 while they attended the 75th Anniversary Celebration of the NBA held in Des Moines, Ia.
+The idea to honor the NBA founders began from a conversation between INBA past president Odell McGee and NBA past president Evett L. Simmons in 2002 while they attended the 75th Anniversary Celebration of the NBA held in Des Moines, Ia.

+A Monumental Journey